laradock/laradock/README.md

 ### 3. Add to init.sh

-Add your new domain to the array in `init.sh`.
+Add your new domain to the array in `script/setup.sh`.

 # Links
 Forks: [How to update a fork / laradock](https://www.atlassian.com/git/articles/git-forks-and-upstreams)